-The Mill is a spectacular stone built former water mill (although the water that powered the wheel was diverted many years ago).
+The Mill is a spectacular stone built former mill for grinding corn (although the water that powered the wheel was diverted many years ago).

 The kitchen is well equipped with electric hob and oven, dishwasher, washing machine and dryer and there is an iron, hairdryer, microwave and all the equipment required to make for easy holiday catering.

 The perfect location for exploring Cornwall - midway between the Devon/Cornwall border and Lands End -The Mill is in a country setting less than 2 miles from the mainline railway station at St. Austell.

 It is also close to the world renowned Eden Project - you can walk or cycle straight from The Mill along the miles of adjacent trails (it takes about an hour or so to walk along the trails) or take your car if you don't feel so energetic.
 The Lost Gardens of Heligan are only a short drive away and there are many beautiful Cornish gardens to visit, particularly in the spring time when the warm Cornish climate encourages the early growth of shrubs and trees.